iTunes for Mac: Save a copy of your playlists

 All information from the Info window for each song is exported, not just the fields currently displayed in the library or playlist.

-Copy the information (in the columns that are visible) for one or more songs: Select the songs and choose Edit > Copy, and then choose Edit > Paste in another application (for example, an email or text document).
+Copy the information (in the columns that are visible) for one or more songs: Select the songs and choose Edit > Copy.
+Then choose Edit > Paste in another app (for example, an email or text document).